wyb9902/FMID/README.md

 You can use `psnrssim.py` to calculate PSNR and SSIM.

 ## Trained weights
-To test on RESIDE-SOTS outdoor, we provide the Trained weights in the checkpoint.
+To test on RESIDE-SOTS outdoor, we provide the Trained weights in the 'checkpoint'.

 You can download the train and test dataset from [[gdrive](https://drive.google.com/drive/folders/1GFycRaUHnvt8BAkQ5QjUw-Xrjovu0b2U?usp=drive_link)].